top of page

 • What is happening now?

-The project is currently at Phase 2 Option Selection, which involves the development and assessment of these feasible Route Corridor Options to ultimately determine a Preferred Route Corridor.
-We are now holding a second public consultation on Wednesday, 19th June 2024 to inform the public of the upcoming option selection process and to invite feedback on the feasible Route Corridor Options.
-Your participation in this consultation is important and we value any feedback which you think should be considered by the Project Team to help inform the development of the project.
-We would like to hear the views of interested parties, members of the public, in particular those with landholdings, properties or interests in proximity to the Route Corridor Options being displayed.
+The project is currently at Phase 2 Option Selection, which involves the development and assessment of feasible Route Corridor Options to ultimately determine a Preferred Route Corridor.
+The second non-statutory public consultation was held on Wednesday 19th June 2024, presenting the Route Corridor Options being considered.
+The Project Team are currently reviewing and assessing the submissions received in response to this public consultation event.
 The first non-statutory public consultation was held on Thursday, 7th December 2023.
 The aim of that public consultation was to receive feedback on the Study Area, the constraints identified and any other features/opportunities that the Project Team should consider.
-Following the feedback received during the first non-statutory public consultation, initial Route Corridor Options were developed.
-Following an assessment process, feasible Route Corridor Options have been identified which will be assessed as part of this phase of the project.
+Following the feedback received during the non-statutory public consultations, initial Route Corridor Options were developed and are now being refined and assessed to identify an Emerging Preferred Route Corridor.

 • Indemnification